Braves vs. Twins MLB Betting Odds, Trends & Prediction

 Atlanta Braves DFS Spin

-Braves designated hitter Marcell Ozuna reached base 3 times in his team’s 10-6 win over the Twins on Monday night.
-In that game, the 33-year-old right-handed hitter went 2 for 4 with a double, 2 RBIs, 2 runs scored, and a walk.
-For the season.
-Ozuna is hitting .307 with 37 homers, 96 RBIs, and an OPS of .963 across 556 plate appearances.
-Marcell Ozuna is batting .352 over the past 15 days, which makes him an appealing DFS option on Tuesday.
+Braves center fielder Michael Harris II had a big day at the dish in his club’s 8-6 extra-innings win over the Twins on Tuesday night.
+In that game, the left-handed hitter from DeKalb, GA went 2 for 5 with a homer, 2 RBIs, and a run scored.
+For the season, Harris is hitting .248 with 8 homers, 30 RBIs, and a .666 OPS across 332 plate appearances.
+Michael Harris II has 13 of his 19 extra-base hits against right-handed pitching this season, making him an intriguing DFS option against Twins righty David Festa on Wednesday.

 Minnesota Twins DFS Spin

-Twins left fielder Manuel Margot had a team-high 3 hits in his club’s 10-6 loss to the Braves on Monday.
-Hitting out of the leadoff spot, the former Ray went 3 for 5 with a double, an RBI, a run scored, and a stolen base.
-Across 299 plate appearances this season, Margot is batting .248 with 4 homers, 30 RBIs, and a .645 OPS.
-Manuel Margot is hitting .300 over the past 7 days.
-That fact makes him worthy of DFS consideration on Tuesday.
+Twins first baseman Carlos Santana reached base 3 times in his team’s 8-6 loss to the Braves on Tuesday night.
+Hitting out of the #7 spot in the lineup, the switch hitter from the Dominican Republic went 2 for 4 with a double and a walk.
+Over 483 plate appearances this season, Santana is batting .240 with 18 homers, 55 RBIs, and a .751 OPS.
+Carlos Santana is hitting .300 with a .937 OPS against left-handed pitching this season.
+That fact could make him worthy of DFS consideration against Braves lefty starter Chris Sale on Wednesday.

 Braves vs. Twins MLB Betting Trends